 Understanding The Basics Of Property Division

 Dividing property in a divorce can be a challenging process that becomes more difficult with complex assets.
-At Reich, Jumbeck, Stole & Reeb, our attorneys help people in Will, Grundy and Kendall counties with their marital asset division.
+At Reich, Jumbeck, Stole & Reeb, LLP, our attorneys help people in Will, Kendall, DuPage and Grundy counties with their marital asset division.
 What follows is a short explanation of what a marital asset is and the elements the court uses to decide division.